 - 10. Set the drive range to low. - 11.
 Drive the aerial platform onto the transport vehicle in a straight line through the grade transitions with minimal turning. - 12.
 Rotate the turntable to align the main boom between the rear wheels. - 13.
-On a SP17, fully lower the main boom.
-On a SP18, fully lower the jib boom (Refer to Figure 9.4).
+On a SP20, fully lower the main boom.
+On a SP22, fully lower the jib boom.